US added 390,000 jobs in May as hiring remained robust - NewsBreak

 US added 390,000 jobs in May as hiring remained robust

-Last month’s gain reflects a resilient job market that has so far shrugged off concerns that the economy will weaken in the coming months as the Federal Reserve steadily raises interest rates to fight inflation.
-The unemployment rate remained a low 3.6% in May, just above a half-century low, the Labor Department said Friday.
+Last month's gain reflects a resilient job market that has so far shrugged off concerns that the economy will weaken in the coming months as the Federal Reserve steadily raises interest rates to fight inflation.
+The unemployment rate remained 3.6%, just above a half-century low, the Labor Department said Friday.

-The job growth in May was high enough to keep the Fed on track to pursue what's likely to be the fastest series of rate hikes in more than 30 years.
-Stock market futures fell Friday after the government released the jobs report, reflecting that concern.
+The job growth in May, though healthy, was the lowest monthly gain in a year.
+But it was high enough to keep the Fed on track to pursue what's likely to be the fastest series of rate hikes in more than 30 years.
+Stock market indexes fell Friday after the government released the jobs report, reflecting that concern.

 Businesses in many industries remain desperate to hire because their customers have kept spending freely despite intensifying concerns about high inflation.
 Americans' finances have been buoyed by rising pay and an unusually large pile of savings that were accumulated during the pandemic, particularly by higher-income households.